tfeldmann/Biorobotic-Arm/readme.md

 ### Commands
 A short introduction to the commands the robot supports.
 Please notice that every line beginning with ```>>``` is the command you entered.
 You do not need to enter ```>>```.
+If the number you entered is out of range the robot constrain this number to mechanically possible values.

 #### Base
 Controls the DC-Motor in the base. ```POSITION``` can be any integer value between 0 and 1023.